fujifilmfan/linux_notes/lfs201/lfs201_chapter_notes/lfs201-19-filesystem_features_ii.md

 Flag | Function
 ---- | -------
--a, --all               | turn quotas off for all filesystems -f, --off               | turn quotas off
+-a, --all               | turn quotas off (on and off??) for all filesystems -f, --off               | turn quotas off
 -u, --user              | operate on user quotas
 -g, --group             | operate on group quotas